TrafeX/CLKB/README.md

-KB Tool
+Command Line Knowledge Base
 ====
-A python app to simply add/edit/delete knowledge base snippets, nifty one-liners and all other stuff you want to store and find back.
+A python app to simply create/edit/delete knowledge base snippets, nifty one-liners and all other stuff you want to store simply on the command line.
-Everything is done on the CLI.

 Help
 ====
-Usage: kb [options]
+Usage: clkb [options]

-CLI KB tool
+CLKB - Command Line Knowledge Base

 Options:
   --version             show program's version number and exit